-No matter how small a particle of the universe we consider ourselves, we are its important component.
+No matter how small piece of the universe we consider ourselves, we are its important component.
 As in a democracy, every vote has value, so any actions of each individual person have a huge impact on the rest of the world.
 If you touch on the topic of plastic alone, and think about how many people use it every day.
 Plastic cocktail straws, plastic cups, meat packaging, bags and toothpaste.
 Realizing how much influence each individual person has, it becomes clear that “one is not a warrior in the field” is not the case.
 It is not at all necessary to become a hero and perform great feats.
 It is enough just to slightly change your daily habits.
 In this article, I’ve compiled 5 healthy eco friendly habits to start with.

 Why do I need it?

-Until recently, no one thought about what we can do for the planet.
+No one thought about what we can do for the planet.
 But, fortunately, it somehow happened that more and more people are interested in healthy lifestyle and ecology.
 People have become more educated and aware in this regard.
 We see how human influence on the planet destroys it.
 We perfectly understand that if we start to change something today, then we can be one of the last generations on planet Earth.
 Therefore, if your own health is your own business.
 Then, in the case of ecology, there are no innocent and innocent people here.
 This applies to everyone and everyone.

 1. Reduce the use of plastic to a minimum.

 It is no longer a secret that plastic decomposes for more than 400 years, which is tragic for the eco-system.
 Yes, this is definitely an incredibly convenient and cheap invention that makes our life easier.
 But while the world cannot cope with the disposal of plastic, it is worth at least limiting its use.
 I’m not talking now about joining the Zero waste community right away.
 Just discard or replace the plastic with another alternative.
 So what can you replace?